 If, after admission to an SAU master’s degree program of study, a student wishes to take a course at another institution to count toward program requirements at SAU, the student must secure, in advance of enrollment, advisor approval and submit an off-campus approval form to the School of Graduate Studies.
 Additionally, students who wish to take a course off-campus during the semester of graduation must submit a request to take off-campus courses during the semester of graduation form.
 Both forms can be found on our website web.saumag.edu/graduate.

-An undergraduate senior in the College of Business at Southern Arkansas University may request permission to enroll in a maximum of six hours of graduate coursework per semester in their senior year.
+An undergraduate senior in the College of Business at SAU may request permission to enroll in a maximum of six hours of graduate coursework per semester in their senior year.
 The student’s total course load (undergraduate and graduate) during those semesters may not exceed 18 hours.
-The student must have a 3.0 cumulative grade point average and the written approval of the MBA Director and the dean of the School of Graduate Studies.
-The permission form must be submitted by the advisor and approved by the dean prior to registration.
+The student must have a 3.5 cumulative grade point average and the written approval of the MBA Director and the dean of the School of Graduate Studies.
+The permission form must be submitted by the advisor and approved by the dean prior to registration by the Registrar’s Office.
 The graduate courses may not be used to satisfy baccalaureate degree requirements, unless approved by the department chair, college dean, and the vice president for academic affairs.

 Concurrent enrollment occurs when a student is enrolled as an undergraduate at one institution and at SAU as a graduate student.
 The Concurrent Enrollment Program is an opportunity for current undergraduates to get a head start on graduate school.